navicore/cem3/examples/json/README.md

 ## json_tree.seq - JSON Tree Viewer

-An interactive tool that reads JSON from stdin, parses it, and displays the structure.
+An interactive tool that reads JSON from files, command-line, or stdin, parses it, and displays the structure.

 ### Usage